XeTrinityz/Marvel-Rivals-Hero-Sniper/README.md

 ## Description

-This tool gives you an edge in the hero selection race by instantly clicking when the yellow confirmation button appears.
+This tool gives you an edge in the hero selection race by instantly clicking when the yellow confirmation button appears after the ban phase.
 By automating the confirmation click, you can snipe heroes that other players might be planning to pick, ensuring you get your preferred character.

 ## Requirements